Minsk in 2 Days

 Svabody Square

-We get up and set off for some sightseeing – first stop Svabody Square.
+We get up and set off for some sightseeing – first stop, Svabody Square.
 One of the first things you notice about Belarus – jaywalking is not a thing.
 You stand and wait for the light to go green, even if this means waiting for hours when there isn’t a car in sight.
 Then, when the light finally does go green, still nobody moves.
 This is either because they’ve been there for so long they’ve forgotten where they’ve going, or because they’ve frozen to the spot and can no longer move.
-But we finally make it across the road and into the pretty square decorated with flowers and silver sculptures.
+We finally make it across the road and into the pretty square decorated with flowers and silver sculptures.

 Svabody Square